ThaMaster/acg_3d_studio/README.md

 ## TODO

 This section details what is to be done in the next programming session.
 This section is an attempt at keeping a good focus on what to work on the next time a programming session comences.

+### TODO - 2024-02-04

+- Move the storage of textures from the material to the state.
+- Change so that the state only keeps track of which light should be enabled, and move the actual light vector to the scene class.
+- Test new objects and create more test-scenes.
+- Create more *UpdateCallbacks*.
+- Introduce a map to the scene that holds all the *Object Group Nodes* for each loaded object.
+- Make the **SPACE** key only reset the camera position and not reload the scene.
+- Check dependencies and refactor so the code becomes good!
+- Start to comment the code.

 ### TODO - 2024-02-03